 This guide is simple, supports all levels of learners, and many of the activities require little or no preparation or special materials.
 Each activity assists students to improve their speaking, reading, writing, listening, grammar, vocabulary, or pronunciation skills while also practising their broader skills for life.
 It is available in print and digital from Wayzgoose Press.

 Loved this?
 Want to learn more Graphic Facilitation techniques for your classroom?
-Join my Online Course!
-Follow this link to find out more: www.emilybrysonelt.com/all-courses/
+Join one of my Online Courses!
+Follow this link or click the laptop to find out more: www.emilybrysonelt.com/all-courses/